-When you rent a place, whether it’s a house or an apartment, you are required to pay a certain amount of money, which is referred to as the ‘security deposit.’
+When you rent, whether it’s a house or an apartment, you are required to pay a ‘security deposit.’

 Almost every rental agreement includes a deposit that is refundable and is a one-time payment.

 All landlords collect the security deposit from the tenants along with the first month’s rent and hold on to it till the time when their rental agreement comes to an end.
-The main purpose behind security deposits is to provide insurance to landlords in case a tenant causes serious damage to their property.
+The main purpose behind this deposit is to provide insurance to landlords in case a tenant causes serious damage to their property.

 What Does the Security Deposit Cover?